mikenye/docker-adsb-to-influxdb/README.md

 ## InfluxDB retention policies

 By default, when Telegraf creates a database, it uses the default retention policy.
-At the time of writing, with InfluxDB version 1.7, this means the data is kept for *7 days* (168 hours).
+At the time of writing, with InfluxDB version 1.8, this means the data is kept *indefinitely* (0 seconds).

 ```
 InfluxDB shell version: 1.8.0